-We all know those insurance commercials.
-They all advertise themselves in terms of their rates and somehow they’re all the cheapest.
+We all know those insurance commercials: they advertise their rates and somehow they’re all the cheapest.
 But when you read between the lines, you begin to see that cheap isn’t always the way to go with protecting your car.
-Still, here at The Zebra we believe there are always ways to save on insurance without having to sacrifice quality or service.
-Let’s get into the details of cheap car insurance.
+Still, here at The Zebra, we believe there are always ways to save on insurance without having to sacrifice quality or service.

 This discount refers to having two types of insurance policies under one insurance company.
 Common policies are home/auto or renters/auto.
 Between a home/auto discount and a renters/auto discount, the discount is greater for the former - with homeowners saving an average of $110 per year while a renter typically saves an average of $72 on their auto insurance.
-The discount affects both your policies however the amount above refers to your auto insurance.
+The discount affects both your policies, but the amount above refers to your auto insurance only.

 Defensive Driver Discount

 This discount entails taking an actual defensive driving course and then presenting your insurance company with proof (sometimes a receipt or transcript) of it.
 The logic behind this discount is clear: a safer driver makes you a cheaper client because you’re less likely to have a claim.
 Before you take the course, however, make sure your insurance company offers the discount first.
 Not every insurance company will honor the discount and some have specific guidelines for the courses you are allowed to take.

 If your car comes with anti-theft devices or if you have services like LoJack, your insurance company usually provides a discount.
 The discounts tend to be smaller than a multi-policy or defensive driver discount, but can still help with making premium payments.
 On average, using a disabling anti-theft device can save you an average of $11 per year.